 It is easy to use (with help available should you need it) and offers a choice of four information areas.
 Simply click on the area of interest, select one or more of the topics displayed and add them to your list to create a personalised map of information and services that can be downloaded when you’ve found what you’re looking for.
 We recommend signing in as a guest rather than creating an account to complete the test, which takes approximately 20 minutes.

 When you are ready to let us know what you think of the SEND Support Wheel, including its ease of use and the quality of the information available, please click on the Feedback tab on the right-hand side of the of the website to complete a simple form to share your views.

-Click HERE for guidance on using the SEND Support Wheel.
+Visit our guidance page for support using the SEND Support Wheel.